 Visit Lender411's in-depth article on VA Loan Qualifications.

-In addition to being eligible, borrowers seeking VA mortgage loans must also meet requirements in terms of current income, credit history and score, past bankruptcies, and debt-to-income ratio.
-While these considerations are much less strict than other types of loans, lenders ultimately have the final decision when trying to secure a loan.
+Borrowers seeking VA mortgage loans must also meet requirements for current income, credit history and score, past bankruptcies, and debt-to-income ratio.
+These considerations are much less strict than those of other loan types, but ultimately lenders will set their own specific standards for approval.

 Generally, any borrowers who are eligible for a VA mortgage loan and are looking to buy a home should take advantage of the numerous benefits.
 While conventional mortgages and FHA home mortgages may have some advantages over VA mortgages, the veteran-specialized benefits typically outweigh these advantages.
 If you are considering a VA loan, here is a list of questions that may help you determine whether it is the best option for you: